Chakravyuh (2012 film): Soundtrack

-Release
+Reception

-Critical reception
+Critical response

-Upon release, Chakravyuh received mixed to positive reviews from critics.
-The Times of India gave 3.5 stars out of 5.
-According to TOI, "Chakravyuh is a hard film to make and marks must be given to Jha for sticking his neck out.
+The Times of India gave 3.5 stars out of 5, writing "Chakravyuh is a hard film to make and marks must be given to Jha for sticking his neck out.
 Staying true to the subject, he gives us an insight into uncomfortable truths unfolding in our backyard.
-He is one of the few filmmakers with such audacious work to his credit."

-Subhash K. Jha of Indo-Asian News Service gave the movie 4/5 stars and called it a "resolutely etched, firmly grounded drama".
+He is one of the few filmmakers with such audacious work to his credit".
+Subhash K. Jha of Indo-Asian News Service gave 4/5 stars and called it a "resolutely etched, firmly grounded drama".

-Bikas Bhagat of Zeenews gave the movie 4/5 and wrote in their review, "Here’s a fight which we have heard about and seen through the ages – the fight between the Capitalists and the Communists.
-Prakash Jha presents it in his own way; and going by illustrious line of work, it would be a big mistake on your part if you happen to give 'Chakravyuh' a miss."

-Gautam Batra & Roma Heer of Wassupbollywood gave the movie 2/5 saying, "Chakravyuh is surely a great concept but fails drastically on screen.
-Watch Prakash Jha’s past flicks on CD/DVD instead of wasting your time & money on it.
-Not Recommended."
-Sukanya Verma of Rediff gave the movie 2.5/5 stars and wrote, "Chakravyuh maintains an aggressive cinematic tone with sufficient stock of blood and action to dole, but is nothing more than an average action flick in the garb of relevant cinema".
+Bikas Bhagat of Zee News gave 4/5 stars and wrote in their review, "Here’s a fight which we have heard about and seen through the ages – the fight between the Capitalists and the Communists.
+Prakash Jha presents it in his own way; and going by illustrious line of work, it would be a big mistake on your part if you happen to give 'Chakravyuh' a miss".
+Sukanya Verma of Rediff gave 2.5/5 stars and wrote, "Chakravyuh maintains an aggressive cinematic tone with sufficient stock of blood and action to dole, but is nothing more than an average action flick in the garb of relevant cinema".
+Hindustan Times gave 2.5 out of 5 stars and wrote "Chakravyuh is, ultimately, a victim of typical Bollywood excesses".

-According to Hindustan times, Chakravyuh is, ultimately, a victim of typical Bollywood excesses and gave 2.5 out of 5 stars.
-Bollywood portal Films of India said, "Shot flawlessly the movie is raw, gritty, with no frills.
-Watch Chakravyuh for its performances and high intense drama.
-If you’re a person who likes to use their mind, then the 3 and a half star Chakravyuh is definitely the movie for you."

 Box office

-India

-Chakravyuh had an opening of ₹15 million in first three days in India Chakravyuh had low first week than expectations where it raked ₹158.8 million nett.
+Chakravyuh had an opening of ₹1.5 crore in first three days in India.
+The film had a low first week where it collected ₹158.8 million.
+Overseas, the film grossed $300,000 in an extended 5-day weekend.

-Overseas

-Chakravyuh grossed $300,000 in extended 5-day weekend in overseas.